beeeestumbrella/cv/README.md

 **International Fund for Animal Welfare (IFAW)** - Remote _(May 2023 - Present)_<br>
 - **Position:** Wildlife Policy and Analayis Intern in U.S. Campaign Team<br>
 - **Duties:**
-  - Drafting U.S. version's Disaster Response Plan for animals in disasters under the current climate change trend
+  - Drafting the U.S. Disaster Response Plan for Animals in Disasters based on the current climate change contexts
+    - Conducting research on national, state, and territory policies/plans for animal protection (household pets, service animals, livestock, and wildlife) in disasters
+    - Collecting data on state and federal disaster declaration numbers and creating maps to demonstrate the hotspots of extreme weather based on state/territory and FEMA-categorized regions
+    - Conducting comparative analysis and best practice analysis on state/territory plans
 <br><br>

 **Department of Public Health, City of Dearborn (DPH)** - Dearborn, MI _(Janurary 2023 - April 2023)_<br>